ryu-461/dotfiles/README.md

 # Support OS

-- macOS（Apple Silicon）
+- macOS（only Apple Silicon）
-- Ubuntu（x64）
+- Ubuntu（only x64）

 # How to use